huaminghuangtw/Evergreen-Notes/Permanent-Notes/fear.md

 >
 > _To go back is impossible in existence._
 >
-> _**The river needs to take the risk of entering the ocean because only then will fear disappear because that's where the river will know it's not about disappearing into the ocean, but of becoming the ocean.**_
+> _**The river needs to take the risk of entering the ocean because only then will fear disappear because that’s where the river will know it’s not about disappearing into the ocean, but of becoming the ocean.**_

 ---